wilsonmar/oss-perf/README.md

 <a name="run-variations"></a>
-**Run variations** is managed by TAURUS (Test Automation Running Smoothly) at http://github.com/Blazemeter/taurus, which creates and edits JMeter YAML files that control JMeter slaves.
+**Run variations** is managed by TAURUS (Test Automation Running Smoothly) at http://github.com/Blazemeter/taurus, written in Java and Python 2.7 to create and edit YAML files that control JMeter slaves.

    * https://www.youtube.com/watch?v=rwccqwaHT9U explains TAURUS as used with Blazemeter.